-- Grand Kankakee Marsh County Park
+Annual Voyageur Rendezvous Grand Kankakee Marsh

-- $3 per person or children 7 and younger free
+Children 7 and younger free

 Special School Invite to the Voyageur Rendezvous 18th Century Fur Trade Era

-- Grand Kankakee Marsh
+Grand Kankakee Marsh County Park

-$2 per person, children and adults
+$2 per person, including chaperones and teachers; $20 minimum

 Appropriate for 4th - 6th grade curriculum

-Call 219-769-PARK M-F 8:30 a.m. – 4:30 p.m.
+Call 219-769-PARK, M-F 8:30 a.m. – 4:30 p.m.

-History books open wide and come to life as your students visit the 17th century.
+History books open wide and come to life as your students visit the 18th century.
 The Fur Trade Era is bustling with activity when you arrive.
-Your students will see how the Grand Kankakee River waterway played an important role in early commerce and trade.
-Native Americans traded furs while the Voyageurs, British, and French clashed over whose land it belonged to.
-There is plenty for the students to see and hear and learn.
-They will feel like they just spent a day in the 17th century.
-The tour is entirely outside, so please dress for the weather.
-Upon registration, teachers will be sent a confirmation packet, complete with pre or post visit activity sheets.
+Your students will see how the French Voyageurs played an important role in early commerce and trade right here in Northwest Indiana.
+Native Americans traded furs while the Voyageurs, British, and French clashed over ownership of the land.
+There is plenty for students to see, hear and learn.
+They will feel like they just spent a day in the 18th century.
 You too, will enjoy jumping back into history!
-Reserve your time slot now.
+The tour is completely outside, so please remind your students to dress for the weather.
+Upon registration, teachers will be sent a confirmation packet, complete with pre or post activity sheets.

 For reservations and more information about the Lake County Parks Call 219-769-PARK